Scroll

 Early emergence corn

-Crops seldom take up more than 25% of conventional phosphate.
+Crops seldom take up more than 20% of conventional phosphate during the season it was applied.
 The remaining phosphate becomes tied-up and unavailable to growing crops.
-Crystal Green solves the issue of soil tie-up, by only releasing nutrients as crops demand them.
+CG P2X solves the issue of soil tie-up, by only releasing nutrients as crops demand them.

 Nutrients on Demand

 Provide crops with the nutrients they need, when they need them, all season.
-Crystal Green releases nutrients only in response to organic acids exuded from growing roots, unlike conventional phosphate fertilizers which often end up unavailable due to soil fixation.
+CG P2X releases nutrients only in response to organic acids exuded from growing roots, unlike conventional phosphate fertilizers which often end up unavailable due to soil fixation.

 Crystal Green releases nutrients